rackerlabs/rackspace-how-to/content/rackspace-email/spam-filtering.md

 #### Outbound messages
 Filtering outbound email protects deliverability for all users on the Rackspace Cloud Office environment.
 Spam definitions change rapidly.
-However, there are measure you can take to prevent your message from becoming spam:
+However, there are measures you can take to prevent your message from becoming spam:

-- Are you having problems sending to many recipients?
+- Are you having issues sending transactional, promotional, or marketing emails?
 [Best practices for sending emails to many recipients](/how-to/best-practices-for-sending-emails-to-many-recipients/)
 - Do your personal emails to business contacts or colleagues arrive in their spam or junk folder?
 [Best practices for sending person to person email](/how-to/best-practices-for-sending-person-to-person-email/)
 - Ask your frequent recipients to add your domain to their Safelist or Whitelist to ensure your messages are delivered to their Inbox.
 [Manage Safelists at Rackspace Cloud Office](/how-to/spam-preferences-safe-lists-and-black-list-in-rackspace-email/#manage-safelists)
 - Ask your frequent recipients to “unflag” or mark messages from you in their spam folder as “not spam”.
 This is the most effective method for improving the spam reputation of your sending domain.